tylerweng/areality/README.md

 ### AR

-Users will be able to see informtion from a nearby landmark by looking at it through their phone's camera a la Yelp Monocle.
+Users will be able to see information from a nearby landmark by looking at it through their phone's camera a la Yelp Monocle.

+### Integration with Google Account

+Users will be able to create an AREALITY account through their Google account.
+These users will be able to upload their own images and write their own reviews on a landmark page.

 ### Avatar